 The Group feels it is important to align our code of conduct and our approach to taxation.
 The Group’s tax governance framework reflects this along with the Group’s values.

-The Group is predominantly UK centric and has a transparent and straightforward approach to tax planning.
+The Group has a transparent and straightforward approach to tax planning.
 The Group works to ensure profits are aligned to the jurisdictions where economic activities take place and looks to pay the appropriate amount of tax in each jurisdiction in which it operates.
 In supporting genuine commercial activity, the Group looks to structure its affairs in a tax efficient manner and utilise tax incentives.

 Where there is a degree of uncertainty for tax positions the Group seeks external advice, and presents to the Board for approval prior to finalising any decisions.
 Voluntary disclosures are made to HMRC where relevant and financial, economic and reputational risk considered as a consequence of business decisions.

 The Group has a low UK tax risk tolerance.
 Integrity is at the core of what we do, we do not tolerate tax evasion, nor do we tolerate the facilitation of tax evasion by any person(s) on the Group’s behalf.

 We intend to engage with HMRC on a regular basis and make voluntary disclosures to HMRC that we feel are in-line with our tax governance framework.
 We believe in working transparently and collaboratively with HMRC and hope to build a strong working relationship together.